NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

 </details>

-Excellent, You should now see these updates in `Omniverse Code` at this point.
+Excellent, You should now see these updates in Omniverse Code at this point.

 ![](./Images/step2_complete.gif)

 ## Step 4: Create a Toggle Button

 In this section you will create a button that enables us to turn the object info widget on and off in the viewport.
 This feature is built in `extension.py` and is an optional section.
 If you do not want the toggle button, feel free to skip this part.

 ## Step 4.1: Add the button to `extension.py`

-First initialize new values in `extension.py` for `viewport_scene`,`widget_view`, and `ext_id`, as follows:
+First define new properties in `extension.py` for `viewport_scene`,`widget_view`, and `ext_id`, as follows:

 ```python
 ...